jfklorenz/RMinimum-Algorithm/README.md

 A **Python** implementation of the **RMinimum algorithm**.

 The algorithm is presented in the paper **Fragile Complexity of Comparison-Based Algorithms** by Prof. Dr. Ulrich Meyer and others in 2018.
 A reworked version can can be found on [arXiv.org](https://arxiv.org/abs/1901.02857 "arXiv.org").

 It introduces the algorithms *RMinimum* and *RMedian* and also the concept of *fragile complexity*, i.e. the amount of times an element has been compared during the process of the algorithm.

-The package was published on **PyPI** and tested on **Travis CI**.

----

 Folder | Content
 --- | ---